Warm Buttered Shrimp Rolls

 • Meanwhile, in a medium bowl, combine mayonnaise, sour cream, juice from half the lemon (whole lemon for 4 servings), half the celery salt (you’ll use the rest later), and 1½ tsp sugar (3 tsp for 4).
 Add cabbage and scallion greens; toss to coat.
 Season generously with salt and pepper.
 Set aside.

 • Place 1 TBSP butter (2 TBSP for 4 servings) in a small microwave-safe bowl; microwave until melted, 30 seconds. • Slice baguettes lengthwise, stopping before you get all the way through.
-(Alternatively, halve buns lengthwise.)
-Spread melted butter onto cut sides of buns.
-Place cut sides up directly on oven rack (or use a baking sheet); toast until golden brown.
+Brush melted butter onto cut sides of bread.
+Place, cut sides up, directly on oven rack (or use a baking sheet); toast until golden brown, 2-3 minutes.

-• While buns toast, rinse shrimp* under cold water; pat dry with paper towels.
+• While baguettes toast, rinse shrimp* under cold water, then pat dry with paper towels.
 Toss in a second medium bowl with a large drizzle of olive oil, remaining paprika, remaining garlic powder, remaining celery salt, and a big pinch of salt and pepper. • Heat a large drizzle of olive oil in a large pan over medium-high heat.
-Once hot, add shrimp and scallion whites.
-Cook, stirring occasionally, until shrimp is opaque and cooked through, 3-4 minutes. • Turn off heat; stir in 1 TBSP butter (2 TBSP for 4 servings) and lemon zest to taste.
+Once pan is hot, add shrimp and scallion whites.
+Cook, stirring occasionally, until shrimp are opaque and cooked through, 3-4 minutes. • Turn off heat; stir in 1 TBSP butter (2 TBSP for 4 servings) and lemon zest to taste.

-• Fill toasted buns with shrimp.
-Top with as much slaw as you like.
-Drizzle with hot sauce if desired. • Divide rolls between plates along with potato wedges.
+• Fill toasted baguettes with shrimp, as much slaw as you like, and hot sauce if desired. • Divide shrimp rolls and potato wedges between plates.
 Slice remaining lemon into wedges and serve on the side.
 TIP: If you have ketchup on hand, serve some on the side for dipping.